 A biomass boiler has been installed at Cranfield which helps to heat the campus.
 The new boiler and boiler room is also available to support our teaching and research.

 The boiler installation was made possible through the award of a Higher Education Funding Council for England (HEFCE) loan via its Revolving Green Fund.

 Combined heat and power plant

-In 2010/11 we invested £2 million in a Combined Heat and Power (CHP) plant.
-The CHP unit generates about a third of the electricity used on the Cranfield campus.
-By generating electricity on site we are also able to make use of the additional heat produced by the CHP in our district heating networks.
+In 2010/11 we invested £2 million in a combined heat and power (CHP) plant.
+The CHP unit generates about 55-60% of our annual usage.
+By generating electricity on site we are also able to make use of the additional heat produced by the CHP in our expanding district heating network.

 We have access to a Salix Revolving Loan Fund which was created by matching funds from Salix and the Higher Education Funding Council for England (HEFCE).

 Through the positive actions of our staff and students we have been able to achieve extensive energy savings.
-Active participation in the annual NUS ‘student switch-off’ campaign and ‘Christmas shut-down’ contests have proved very popular and helped to make a big difference in reducing energy use on our Cranfield campus.
-Find out more about environmental engagement at Cranfield.
+Active participation in our annual carbon-saving campaigns and ‘Christmas Shut-Down’ contests have proved very popular and helped to make a big difference in reducing energy use on our Cranfield campus.
+Find out more on our Environmental Engagement page.

 In Spring 2018, we installed 2 hectares of 1MW solar photovoltaic (PV) array on the far side of our airfield.
 The solar farm will provide 5% of the campus energy consumption and save over 400 tonnes of CO2 per year.